cybersader/awesome-cybersader/📁 10 - My Obsidian Stack/⬇️ Obsidian Ideas Drop/⬇️ Obsidian Ideas Drop.md

 - Regex pipeline tool
 - Sync obsidian before opening app
-- Graph analysis and SVG generator from HTML - could be done during build process
 - Family tree in Obsidian?
 - User plugin that uses per device set tag based on tag options or yaml page for database to notify users as a condition atop tasks
-- Show back and forth links
 - Sort by name and not folder vs file

 # Users in Obsidian